The Best of the Lycian Coast in Pictures

 As far as water sports and adventure activities, the incredibly clear water around Kaş is famed for scuba diving and the sea-side resort town of Ölüdeniz is "the" place for paragliding in Turkey.
 The Blue Lagoon at Ölüdeniz is reputed to be one of the most photographed beaches in the world.
 I'm sure the paragliding companies and their customers account for at least half of the pictures - taken from high above sea level.

 The coastal water is home to plenty of sea life.
-Loggerhead sea turtles (Caretta caretta) and dolphins can be spotted on a regular basis along waters.
-Diverse species of fish populate the waters, making it a popular destination for day-time fishermen.
+Loggerhead sea turtles (Caretta caretta) and dolphins can be spotted on a regular basis in the coastal waters.
+Diverse species of fish populate the Mediterranean, making it a popular destination for day-time fishermen.

 The area is popular with tourists, but most of the towns have retained much of their "small world charm" and don't feel as crowded as cities further west along the coast.
 This may be because airports servicing the area (Dalaman and Antalya) are not close-by.